Rainyan/sourcemod-nt-spec-quicktarget/README.md

 * *sm_spec_lerp_speed* — Server cvar for controlling the lerp speed ("sm_cvar ...").
 Default: 2.
 Range: (0.001 - 10).

 ## Cookies
-These cookies are opt-in (default is off), and the value will persist on the server.
+These per-client cookies are opt-in (default is off), and the value will persist on the server.

 Supported values: 0 and 1.
 You can set these commands in the game console.